hassan-alhujhoj/Embedded-Systems-Wacky-Races/README.md

 * Must include a low-battery-LED indicator
 * Must be decorated with an LED tape controlled by the MCU
 * Must regulate the nominal battery voltage to 5V with ADP2302ARDZ-50
+* Drive the motors using H-briges (DRV8833)
+* Use USB and JTAG interfaces for debugging

 ## Wacky Hat
 * Must design a 4-layer PCB of dimension 85mmX64mm